Dorrrn/drag-and-drop/README.md

-### React App // dnd
+## React App with drag-and-drop items

-Small demo functionality to drag-and-drop list-items, using react-beautiful-dnd.
+Small demo with functionality to drag-and-drop list-items, using react-beautiful-dnd.

 Dependencies:
 npm i react-beautiful-dnd